DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### Partnership ID

 Each confirmed partnership has a unique identifier (`id`), returned in the `GET /partnerships` response.
-This ID represents the agreement between a school, delivery partner, and lead provider for a given cohort.
+This `id` represents the agreement between a school, delivery partner, and lead provider for a given cohort.

 ### How providers can find out if they’ve got participants training with them